phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 PHP extension, but if you need to *change* a current behavior of PHP, probably a Zend extension will be better.

-We can't give rules here, but we can explain how all that stuff works, so that you get your own idea of the capabilities brought by Zend extension against PHP extension.
+We can't give rules here, but we can explain how all that stuff works, so that you get your own idea of the capabilities brought by Zend extensions against PHP extensions.

 Also, you may create an *hybrid* extension, which is both a Zend extension *and* a PHP extension (this is tricky but perfectly valid and allows you to program in both "worlds" at the same time).